Substance Use | Emotional Recovery Consultant

 WHY CONSULTATION AND TRANSPERSONAL METHODS MATTER

 Our culture promotes the value of experts: people who can explain us to ourselves and help us live our best lives.
 They persuade, influence, and monetize us through social media, often with the promise in changing us permanently in anywhere from 3-5 easy steps.
 They create “best practices.”
 Sometimes these best practices work and sometimes they don’t.
-The more disillusioned we are with the status quo, the less likely these best practices will fit our specific needs.

 In recent years we have witnessed the underbelly and the crumbling of once highly respected religious, economic, and social institutions that provided purpose and meaning.
 Many of us are are now aware that external authorities and experts do not have all the answers, despite their strong assurances that they still know much more than we do.
 Many of us are reclaiming our right and responsibility to seek and find our own answers, both outside and within ourselves.
 Those of us who burn with a talent or impulse or creative urge to bring something fresh and evolutionary into the world recognize ourselves here.

 I use my years of experience, insight, and transpersonal methods to help others access their own felt sense or true-north knowing.
 What makes the experience “transpersonal” is that clients can move beyond their normal thinking into their unconscious, to parts of themselves that are typically inaccessible.
 My experience has confirmed repeatedly that a person who wants to know their truth and to step into their healing will risk self-examination and exploration.
 People in recovery have a remarkable courage and facility to do inner work that sets them free.
 My calling is to participate in this revolutionary transformation.